daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 </todo-list>
 ```

-and we would like to calculate some staticistis.
+and we would like to calculate some statistics.

 ```js
 calculateStats() {